 - Parental smoking increases the risk of OME.

-- Advise parents of children with hearing loss to assist them by:
+- Advise parents of children with hearing loss that hearing tactics can be used to facilitate communication.
+Parents and caregivers can assist by:

 - Facing their child when speaking to them.